GusMonod/index-me/Readme.md

 ### Tokenization/Stemming

-Python script that outputs a document per line on which the words will be separated by spaces.
+Node js script that outputs a document per line on which the words will be separated by spaces.

 ```
-python ./scripts/tokenize.py $CORPUS_LOCATION > tokens.data
+make corpus
 ```

 ### Zipf Law verification